vidya-pm/avatar-based-advisor/README.md

 (kept in this repo under `modules/`, `avatars/`, etc. — see `TALKINGHEAD_UPSTREAM.md` for the original docs).

-**Not a registered financial adviser.** Answers are grounded in live web search and public AMFI mutual fund data, but this is general information, not personalized investment advice.
+**Not a registered financial adviser.** Answers are grounded with live web search and public AMFI mutual fund data, but this is general information, not personalized investment advice.

 ## How it's wired together (all free, none of it needs a card)